Restaurants in Quezon City (Eat)

 Food Exchange Manila

 Looking for another buffet?
-Food Exchange at Novotel Hotel is another place to dine.
-They have Indian, Japanese, Chinese, Italian and Filipino food selection.
-But it’s the Indian cuisine that makes this buffet special and their black pasta.
+Food Exchange at Novotel Hotel is another great place to dine.
+They offer a variety of cuisines, including Indian, Japanese, Chinese, Italian, and Filipino dishes.
+However, it’s their Indian cuisine and unique black pasta that make this buffet stand out.

 Food Exchange Novotel Buffet Price